DregHub/DregDVR/README.md

 	[YT_DownloadSettings]
 	live_downloadprefix = timmylivestream-                        = This is what the flenames of downloaded livestreams will start with
 	posted_downloadprefix = timmypostedvideo-                     = This is what the flenames of downloaded videos will start with
-	downloadtimestampformat = %(timestamp>%d-%m-%Y %I-%M%p)s      = The timestamp rever to yt-dlp documentation for more info this is attached to the end of all video file names download_file_extentions = [".mp4", ".webm", ".mkv", ".etc"]  = File extentions for the uploaders to watch the uploadqueue folders for verbose_dlp_downloads = false                                 = Run yt-dlp in verbose mode useful for troubleshooting dlp_keep_fragments = false                                    = Keep the fragments after downloading useful if anything fcuks up the uploader is smart enough to ignore these
+	download_timestamp_format = %(timestamp>%d-%m-%Y %I-%M%p)s    = The timestamp refer to yt-dlp documentation for more info this is attached to the end of all video file names download_file_extentions = [".mp4", ".webm", ".mkv", ".etc"]  = File extentions for the uploaders to watch the uploadqueue folders for dlp_no_progress_filters = [": [download]", "of ~", "iB/s"]    = filters to use when dlp_no_progress_downloads is true greatly reduces log file size (recommended) dlp_no_progress_downloads = true                              = dont output 1000s of lines of useless progress messages (recommended) dlp_verbose_downloads = true                                  = Run yt-dlp in verbose mode useful for troubleshooting (recommended) dlp_keep_fragments_downloads = false                          = Keep the fragments after downloading useful if anything fcuks up the uploader is smart enough to ignore these dlp_max_fragment_retries = 10                                 = Mapped to the --retries option for yt-dlp default is 10 dlp_max_fragment_retries = 10                                 = Mapped to the --fragment-retries option for yt-dlp default is 10 dlp_truncate_title_after_x_chars = 60                         = Trim the title of the source video when its too large (not the title of the prefixed filename we make)

 	[IA_Settings]
 	itemid = somename                                             = Your itemid on archive.org